Yale-BIM/f21-assignments/README.md

 ## Honor Code

 Programming assignments are your individual responsibility, and plagiarism will not be tolerated.
-You are encouraged to discuss assignments with the instructor, with the teaching staff, and with other students.
-However, you are required to implement and write any assignment on your own.
+You are encouraged to discuss assignments with the instructor and with the teaching staff. <u>If you discuss assignment problems with other students, you should indicate this explicitly in your assignment report.</u> Note that even in the latter case, you are required to implement and write any assignment on your own.
 Students should not copy, nor allow their work to be copied.